Skip to main content

 Lic. #364, Chief Audiologist, HearingLife

-Dr. Leslie Soiles founded HearingLife's Shrewsbury office (formerly New England Hearing Instruments) in 1996.
-As a Doctor of Audiology, she has worked with Ear, Nose and Throat Physicians for the first 20 years of her career.
+Dr. Leslie Soiles founded HearingLife’s Shrewsbury office, formerly known as New England Hearing Instruments.
+As a Doctor of Audiology, she spent the first half of her career working with Ear, Nose and Throat (ENT) physicians.

-Dr. Soiles serves as Chief Audiologist for HearingLife.
+Dr. Soiles now serves as Chief Audiologist for HearingLife.
 Click here to read her complete bio and learn more about her education and background.

 Sources